ZachHandley/zerotier-docker-gateway/README.md

 3. Networks must exist **before** the stack starts, since the controller can't create them automatically
 4. Once created, networks persist and only need to be created once

-**For Komodo users:** Add `docker compose run --rm zerotier-controller create-networks` as a pre-deploy command in your stack configuration.
+**For Komodo users:** Add `docker compose run --rm znetwork-creator` as a pre-deploy command in your stack configuration.

 **Networks created:**